ekaestle/pysurf96aa/README.md

 ## Installation

 This package is for Python 2 and Python 3.
+Currently, it seems not to work with Python >3.10.

 Prerequisites are numpy and a Fortran77 compiler, like GNU GCC.